chaos46692/carl-tracy.com/content/media/books-23.md

 ## Magic 2.0 Series
 ### _Scott Meyer_
+I discovered Scott Meyer through [Basic Instructions](https://www.basicinstructions.net/) years ago.
+He has a great sense of humor that matches my own so I was very excited when I saw that he had written several novels and dived in immediately.
+I was not disappointed!

 ### Off to Be the Wizard
+Martin, a smart but unmotivated computer geek finds a large mysterious text file on the internet that seems to have a lot of his personal information in it.
+He soon discovers that modifying the file changes his physical reality.
+Which is great, right up to the point where he changes his bank balance and ends up being visited by Treasury agents.
+Because changing the file allows him to move backward in time but not forward (relative to his frame of reference) he decides to flee to medieval England where he promptly discovers that he's far from the the first dork who has run afoul of the authorities.
+As it turns out that urge to mess with things and make life easier has just a little bit too much allure for the nerds to ignore.
+An entire society of dorks have fled to the ancient world passing themselves off as wizards and have developed an entire system to allow them to edit the file through voice macros.
+Martin joins forces with a colorful group of nerd wizards to fight a coming evil.

+So basically The Matrix mashed together with LOTR and a bunch of _really_ nerdy references.

 ### Spell or High Water
+Martin and Philip travel to Atlantis for a conference of wizards to determine how to police themselves.
+Meyer really leans into the dangers/weirdness associated with time travel in this one, with two of the characters being the same person at different points in their lives (Brit the Younger and Brit the Elder)

 ### An Unwelcome Quest

 ## Kaiju Preservation Society